find a Clinician/Physician

 b — Polished fiber applications are mainly for endoscopic coagulation or vaporization techniques.
 It is poor for making incisions.

 d — These recent developments are touted to transmit 81% of laser energy when held in contact with tissue.
-The fibers which have recently been placed on the market are said to transmit 81% of laser energy when held in contact with tissue.
-There are no published data which verifies this statement.
+The fibers, which have recently been placed on the market, are said to transmit 81% of laser energy when held in contact with tissue.
+There is no published data which verifies this statement.
 When we tested one fiber, it did not produce coagulation of pigmented meat when held in water in near contact with the meat.
-They produce effects that are similar to sapphire tips on tissue but the surgeon can increase incisional speed and effect with increasing power input.
+They produce effects that are similar to sapphire tips on tissue, but the surgeon can increase incisional speed and effect with increasing power input.
 Some manufacturers recommend these fibers for skin incision, but many surgeons do not prefer this.

 Selected References: